Manfred Mohr

 Description

-By the early 1980s, he was living and working full-time in New York.
-He maintains a clear musical influence in the use of rhythm and repetition in his work, producing pieces characterized by complex series of lines and forms with a clear and methodical underlying structure, created from algorithms that describe a defined system.
-These algorithms are then executed using pseudo-random numbers as the values of structural parameters.
-Mohr has explored the multidimensional cube as a source of visual complexity in many of his works, utilizing fractured projections of n-dimensional hypercubes.
-His practice has been compared to Josef Albers in its’ systematic explorations of shape, as opposed to Albers’ visual research on color.
+His practice is characterized by complex series of lines and forms with clear and methodical underlying structures, created from algorithms that describe defined systems executed using pseudo-random numbers as the values of structural parameters.
+Mohr has extensively explored the multidimensional cube as a source of visual complexity, utilizing fractured projections of n-dimensional hypercubes.
+His systematic explorations of shape have been compared to Josef Albers’ visual research on color.

 Explore Artworks By Manfred Mohr